AdkaJonasova/envilab-app/README.md

 you see a fit.
 Be careful, layers that do not belong to any layer group will not be accessible in the application.
 3. Crete a new workspace and name it _customAreas_.
 In this workspace there will be all custom areas created through the application.
+4. Create a folder on your PC in the _C://_ folder and name it _geoserverCustomData_.
+In this folder there will be source files for custom areas created through the application.
-4. Create a new workspace and name it _areas_.
+5. Create a new workspace and name it _areas_.
 In this workspace there will be all areas created directly through GeoServer.
-5. Create some example areas in GeoServer:
+6. Create some example areas in GeoServer:
-   1. Crete a folder on you PC in the _C://_ folder and name it _geoserverData_.
+   1. Crete a folder on your PC in the _C://_ folder and name it _geoserverData_.
 In this folder you will store source files for areas.
 To get some source data, you can visit https://hub.arcgis.com/ or https://gadm.org/download_country.html#google_vignette and download the Shapefiles.
    2. Create a store under the _areas_ workspace (type - Directory of spatial files) in GeoServer and point a path to the